alabdullayev/cypress-automation/README.md

   node_modules/.bin/cypress open

-or if you want to run headless then paste below command on terminal
+or if you want to run headless in chrome then paste below command on terminal

-node_modules/.bin/cypress run
+node_modules/.bin/cypress run -browser chrome

-This is for headed browser
-./node_modules/.bin/cypress run –headed
+Note: by default Cypress runs on headless chrome electron